 Photo from Snowmobile Tour on Langjokull Glacier with Transfer from Gullfoss Waterfall

-You can also take a snowmobiling tour.
-There is a snowmobiling day tour from Reykjavik to the Langjokull glacier, which includes a trip to the Golden Circle.
-You can also get a transfer from Gullfoss waterfall for a 1-hour snowmobiling adventure on Langjokull glacier.
+You can also take a snowmobiling tour in Iceland in December.
+There is a snowmobiling day tour from Reykjavik to the Langjokull Glacier, which includes a trip to the Golden Circle.
+You can also get a transfer from Gullfoss Waterfall for a 1-hour snowmobiling adventure on Langjokull Glacier.

 This thrilling experience usually lasts an hour, during which you are free to blast across the fresh snow.
 The tour operator provides everything you'll need to stay warm and safe out on the trail, but you'll still need appropriate winter wear underneath your equipment and a valid driver's license if you're driving the snowmobile.